How To Tell If Your MTG Booster Box Is Resealed

 In some cases, the seller may not be willing to issue a refund or replacement, or the complaint may not be resolved in your favor.
 If this is the case, you can take it as a lesson to be more vigilant when purchasing items in the future.

 It’s important to remember that resealing boxes and packs is illegal and unethical, and it’s important to report any suspicious activity to the proper authorities.
-If you are not satisfied with the outcome, you can also seek for legal action if the seller is proven to be fraudulently resealing.
+If you are not satisfied with the outcome, you can also seek legal action if the seller is proven to be fraudulently resealing.

 Safe Retailers To Buy MTG Booster Boxes From